shhivaakoppula/SHIVA_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

 ### D. Video_stackingh<br />

-**Video Stacking Horizontal:** The process of arranging multiple video clips side-by-side in a single frame, creating a horizontal sequence for comparison or simultaneous viewing.<br />
+-**Video Stacking Horizontal:** The process of arranging multiple video clips side-by-side in a single frame, creating a horizontal sequence for comparison or simultaneous viewing.<br />

 ### Input & Output: